Last updated on March 25, 2026

 Morophon, the Boundless

-For example, there are only 10 cards across all the colors with rabbit typing in MTG.
+For example, there are less than a dozen glimmer cards in print across all the colors in MTG.
 If you want to include them all in a typal deck, use Morophon, the Boundless because it’s the only changeling commander that allows all colors.
-Plus, it pumps the rabbits by +1/+1 and reduces the colored mana spent on them.
+Plus, it pumps the glimmers by +1/+1 and reduces the colored mana spent on them.

-Fun fact: Kwain, Itinerant Meddler would be free to cast with Morophon, the Boundless on the battlefield because Morophon reduces the white mana and blue mana needed for Kwain’s mana cost.
+Fun fact: Inquisitive Glimmer is free to cast with Morophon, the Boundless on the battlefield because Morophon reduces the white mana and blue mana needed for Inquisitive Glimmer’s mana cost.

-Birthing Boughs from Modern Horizons can make you a token with changeling to expand your army of whatever creature type you’re running.
-With Bloodline Pretender on the battlefield before you cast your changeling commander, it can pump up Bloodline Pretender when it enters.
+Birthing Boughs from Modern Horizons makes you a token with changeling to expand your army of whatever creature type you’re running.
+Bloodline Pretender does a great job growing with each other creature you play.

 Commanding Conclusion